Division announcements

 Sign-up for researchnotes emails

-Proposal support and resources
+Proposal and project support and resources

 Funding opportunities and resources

-Research ethics, responsible conduct and safety
+Research ethics, responsible conduct, security and safety

 Whether you’re working with animal or human subjects, in an art studio or a lab, the University expects everyone to do their part to conduct ethical, safe and responsible research.
 Advisors and mentors need to assure that they are meeting regulations within their space and that students and trainees receive guidance in areas such as: research integrity, data acquisition and management, authorship, research collaborations, conflicts of interest, and others as appropriate.